More pages in this section

 The Australian General Practice Training (AGPT) program is an Australian Government training program for doctors who want to specialise as general practitioners.
-The AGPT program is delivered by a network of Regional Training Organisations (RTOs).
+Currently the AGPT program is delivered by a network of Regional Training Organisations (RTOs).
 James Cook University’s (JCU) GP training program is the RTO covering North Western Queensland.

-Successful completion of the AGPT program qualifies registrars to gain fellowship with the Royal Australian College of General Practitioners (RACGP) or the Australian College of Rural and Remote Medicine (ACRRM
+Successful completion of the AGPT program qualifies registrars to gain fellowship with the Royal Australian College of General Practitioners (RACGP) or the Australian College of Rural and Remote Medicine (ACRRM), or both.

 Both the ACRRM and RACGP fellowships lead to specialist general practitioner registration with the Medical Board of Australia and the ability to work independently anywhere in Australia.

 JCU offers opportunities to work in some of North Western Queensland’s most unique and exciting locations in rural and remote settings such as Emerald, Longreach, Mount Isa, Roma and Thursday Island as well as large regional centres such as Cairns and the Sunshine Coast.

 The AGPT program typically takes three to four years full-time to complete, depending on which fellowship pathway you select.
 RACGP requires three years full-time equivalent training and ACRRM requires four years full-time equivalent training.
 Registrars pursuing RACGP can also choose to undertake an optional fourth year in pursuit of a Fellowship in Advanced Rural General Practice (FARGP).
 JCU strongly encourages RACGP registrars to enrol in FARGP.

 Full-time training on the AGPT program (1.0 FTE) consists of 38 hours per week of training, which includes practice time, administration and education.

-Applicants to the AGPT program elect to train on either the general or rural pathway.
+Applicants to the AGPT program with RACGP elect to train on either the general or rural pathway.
 The pathway system ensures at least fifty per cent of training on the AGPT program is delivered in rural and remote areas, to meet community needs.